vigoren/foundryvtt-simple-calendar/docs/calendar-configuration/display-options.md

 This section is used to configure how different aspects of Simple Calendar are displayed.

-Right now the only options are for date and time formatting.
+## Date/Time Formatting

 ![](media://calendar-display-options.png)

-## Date/Time Formats

 A date time format is text containing special tokens.
 These tokens are replaced with the corresponding date/time information to create a finalized display of that date and time.
 Below is a list of the different tokens available to use in Simple Calendar and what they do.